-Profit after tax of $\pounds 303,000$ (2009 - $\pounds 378,000$ ) therefore shows a very satisfactory performance given the unprecedented trading environment.
-Diluted earnings per share fell to 0.51p from 0.63p in 2009 as a result of the reduced Company earnings.
+Group Profit after tax of \pounds 135,000 (2010 - \pounds 303,000) therefore shows a satisfactory performance given the trading environment the Group has operated in during the past year.
+Diluted earnings per share fell to 0.23p from 0.51p in 2010 as a result of the reduced earnings.
 The directors do not consider it is in the best interests of the Company to declare a dividend at the moment, instead using the funds generated from this year's successful trading to manage future working capital requirements.

-Net borrowings (bank overdraft and loans less bank and cash on hand) has increased by £127,000 to £167,000 (2009 - £40,000).
-The main reason for the increase in borrowing is the higher working capital at the end of the year.
-The increase in trade debtors is primarily due to higher sales in the final quarter of the year although debtor days have increased as a result of changes in customer mix and unavoidable increases in payment terms imposed by some of our customers.
-Stock levels have also increased in the main to support the new ranges launched in the final quarter of the year.
+Net borrowings (bank overdraft and loans less bank and cash on hand) have increased by $\pounds 348,000$ to $\pounds 515,000$ (2010 - $\pounds 167,000$).
+The main reason for the increase in borrowing is the higher working capital requirement at the end of the year.
+The increase in trade debtors is primarily due to higher sales in the final quarter of the year although debtor days have increased as a result of changes in customer mix.
+Stock levels, particularly in North America, have increased in the main to support the new ranges launched in the final quarter of the year.